Pricing

 A prenup (financial agreement) will be binding and can be enforced in court if certain legal criteria are met, including:

-• You and your partner each receive your own independent legal advice and each lawyer issues a statement of advice
+- You and your partner each receive your own independent legal advice, each lawyer issues a statement of advice, and the statements of advice are exchanged

 As part of the advice process, we will discuss with you in detail when a prenup will not stand up in court and the steps we can take to give the prenup the highest chance of being binding.